 Natural consequences are consequences that occur naturally as the result of a behavior.
-For instance, if you were talking and being loud in the movie theater you might be asked to leave (so other people can hear the movie).
+For instance, if you were talking and being loud in the movie theater people might yell at you or tell you to be quiet (so other people can hear the movie).
 If you are hitting your friends, they probably won’t want to play with you (because it hurts).
-It is helpful for kids to know expectations ahead of time, of course in many cases we learn as we go.
-I have repeatedly seen the benefit of discussing these potential consequences (and implementing them if need be) using positive phrasing such as “you need to be quiet or whisper in the theater if you want to stay” or “you need to keep your hands to yourself if you want to keep playing with your friends.”
-Some natural consequences work all on their own.
-For instance, when I was five I touched an iron and burned my finger.
-That was a natural consequence and I never did it again.
-Sometimes natural and logical consequences overlap.
+It is helpful for kids to know expectations ahead of time, but in many cases we learn as we go.

-Just like natural consequences, it is very easy to state logical consequences in the positive as well.
-Such as, we need to clean the desk first and then you can join the art activity.
+It is very easy and effective to state logical consequences in the positive.
+Such as, we need to clean the desk first and then you can join the art activity (after the student draws all over the desk).
 Or first we need to work together to come up with alternative strategies, and then you can move on to your desired activity, because hitting is never allowed.
-If they are not ready, wait it out.
+If the child is not ready, wait it out.
 They want to do the things they enjoy, but they must take the imposed consequence first (first you must do this/then you can do that).